-Join Motor Mouse on three hilarious adventures in this irresistible start to a brand-new series from the creators of Gooseberry Park and the Mr. Putter and Tabby books!
+Motor Mouse and friends are back for three new adventures in this irresistible second book in a series from the creators of Gooseberry Park and the Mr. Putter and Tabby books!

-Motor Mouse is a busy little mouse, between driving his delivery car, eating cake, and visiting with friends.
+Motor Mouse is a busy little mouse, between playing a game of croquet, riding a fancy bus, and discovering mystery stories.
 Come along with him on his adventures!

 This sweet and funny trio of stories is sure to have young readers wanting to visit with Motor Mouse again and again.

 Cynthia Rylant is the author of more than 100 books for young people, including the beloved Henry and Mudge, Annie and Snowball, Brownie & Pearl, Motor Mouse, and Mr. Putter & Tabby series.
 Her novel Missing May received the Newbery Medal.
 She lives in Lake Oswego, Oregon.